Tonic Structural supports SQL Server versions 2014 and higher.

 The following is an example of how to create a new user, called tonic

-, and grant necessary permissions.
+, and grant the necessary permissions.

 The following statements create a new database user called tonic